VisionsOfficial/visionstrust-docs/docs/application/registering-resources/creating-an-offer.md

 | Location | yes | The location in which your offer operates / is stored. |
 | Image | no | If set, will be displayed in the catalogue, otherwise, your organization logo will be displayed |

+!!! info

-> Setting this initial information will create your offer as draft and will enable you to go in and fine tune the details of that offer in its dedicated page.
+    Setting this initial information will create your offer as draft and will enable you to go in and fine tune the details of that offer in its dedicated page.

 ## Fine-tuning the settings of the offer